azurecitadel/azurecitadel/content/es/day2/customise.md

 In the stretch goals you will find policy requirements that are a little more involved.

-The deep dive session on creating policies is recommended.
-The session matches the [custom policy](/policy/custom) labs which is the basis for the last requirement.

 * Azure Hybrid Use Benefit must be enabled on Production only VMs
 * All production VMs must be backed up, however selected VMs in dev/test environments may need backing up also
 * Unrestricted area for developers not allowed any connectivity into corporate networks
 * Cost-Centre tag should only accept values starting with “AZBACC-”
 * How can we block Azure Sentinel from being deployed but not stopping Log Analytics Workspaces from being deployed?

+## Lightning talk

+The deep dive lightning talk session on creating policies is recommended.
+The session matches the [custom policy](/policy/custom) labs which is the basis for the last requirement.

 * Just in time access should not accept * as a source address

 ## Success criteria